Skip to content

 Contextual assistance

 Inside a platform, AI can help internal users find information, generate drafts, or suggest next actions.
+This is the same principle behind an AI assistant for internal teams, applied within the product itself.

 Pattern detection